keptn-sandbox/keptn-on-k3s/cloudautomation/README.md

 ## Step 5: Initial Dynatrace Setup Configuration

+**REQUIRES YOU TO ALSO INSTALL MONACO**.
+Install from [here](https://dynatrace-oss.github.io/dynatrace-monitoring-as-code/installation)

-While the delivery-demo project contains monaco to automatically create naming and tagging rules there is a monaco project you can execute on its own which will
+While the delivery-demo project contains monaco to automatically create naming and tagging rules there is a [monaco](https://dynatrace-oss.github.io/dynatrace-monitoring-as-code/installation) project you can execute on its own which will
 * Create auto-tagging rules
 * Create Naming rules
 * Create default template dashboards